yiruyang2025/yiruyang2025.github.io/_posts/2025-04-25-Economics Bedtime Stories - 26.md

 # Topics for 2026<br><br>

-# 1. Causal Inference x Policy Design in Econ (Favourite one)**<br><br>
+# 1. Causal Inference in Policy Design x Economics (The Favourite one)<br><br>

 Causal identification in policy evaluation is a central challenge in economic research.
-Machine learning methods offer promising tools for denoising causal estimates, particularly in small-sample settings.<br><br>
+Machine learning methods offer promising tools for denoising causal estimates, particularly in small-sample settings.
+The key here is to Reduce the Variance first.
+<br><br>

 **TLDR - Key References**<br><br>